Will Smith Said It’s A ‘Miracle’ He & Jada Are Back Together Following Her Relationship With August Alsina

 Jada echoed her husband’s comments and said she also felt their time apart was the beginning of the end for their marriage.
 However, the couple found their way back to each other when Jada and August ended their relationship.
 According to Jada, August decided to end contact with her, which she respected at the time.

-Throughout the span of their 25 years of marriage, Will and Jada have shared moments that defined their marriage to the public.
+Throughout the span of 25 years as a married couple, Will and Jada have shared moments that defined their marriage to the public.
 Most recently, they’ve used Red Table Talk to delve into their life together and the journeys they’ve had to take in the relationship.

-In honor of Father’s Day, Jada and Will shared his take on being a father to his three children- Trey, 27, Jaden, 22 and Willow, 19.
-He shared the lessons he learned while having children at a young age and his biggest regret he made along the way.
+In honor of Father’s Day, Jada and Will shared his take on being a father to his three children — Trey, 27, Jaden, 22 and Willow, 19.
+He revealed the lessons he learned while having children at a young age and his biggest regret he made along the way.
 Will admitted during the interview that he wishes he didn’t divorce his ex-wife, Sheree Zampino.
 The actor said their divorce greatly upset Trey, and he wishes his son got to see his parents together.